airwallex/airwallex-payment-demo/integrations/simplify/README.md

 `git clone https://github.com/airwallex/airwallex-payment-demo`

-2. Navigate into the react directory with `cd integrations/simplify`
+2. Navigate into the simplify directory with `cd integrations/simplify`

 3. Install the package with `yarn` or `npm install`